maxmushkin/DataEnrichment/README.md

 Review IoT Hub Data Enrichment:
 ![IoT Hub Data Enrichment](./media/IoTHubDataEnrichment.png)

+A message enrichment has three key elements:

+* Enrichment name or key

+* A value

+* One or more endpoints for which the enrichment should be applied.

+The **key** is a string.
+A key can only contain alphanumeric characters or these special characters: hyphen (`-`), underscore (`_`), and period (`.`).

+The **value** can be any of the following examples:

+* Any static string.
+Dynamic values such as conditions, logic, operations, and functions are not allowed.
+For example, if you develop a SaaS application that is used by several customers, you can assign an identifier to each customer and make that identifier available in the application.
+When the application runs, IoT Hub will stamp the device telemetry messages with the customer's identifier, making it possible to process the messages differently for each customer.

+* The name of the IoT hub sending the message.
+This value is *$iothubname*.

+* Information from the device twin, such as its path.
+Examples would be *$twin.tags.field* and *$twin.tags.latitude*.

 Lastly let's check what we've got in Azure storage:
 ![Azure Storage Containers](./media/AzureStorageContainers.png)